Berrenslab/CELLO_pipeline/README.md

 * The parameters file specifies the resources to be used by each process
 * note that the cpus / time / memory you ask is per task
 * The values below have been optimised for a promethION on the Genoa cluster
+* Note that experiment_name will be included in the name of your reads.
 ```
 {
     "singularity": "/home/bioc1647/images/sarlacc.img",